Economist Utsa Patnaik Refutes Govt’s Claims Of Poverty Decline In India With Calorie Data

 It (data) was downloaded by some people before it was completely withdrawn.
 The nutritional intake data are not there.
 But from whatever there is, through using certain approximations, I estimate that more than 80 per cent of the rural population have slipped below 2,200 calories per day intake,” she said at a lecture series organised by P Sundarayya Memorial Trust, an Independent Organisation.

 Patnaik questioned the credibility of the current nutrition data and claimed that the Central Government’s assertions on falling poverty are false.
 “That is what the data tell us.
 That is what the government’s own data from the annual economic surveys and from the National Sample Service tell us.
-And of course, all these claims of declining mass poverty is completely false,” she said.
+And of course, all these claims of declining mass poverty are completely false,” she said.

 The economist cross-examined the distribution of the government’s scheme during the COVID-19 pandemic – the distribution of 5 kilograms of foodgrains to 80 crore people.
 She said that India’s statistical system has been undermined and the success of these programs based on the data projected, is questionable.